 Abstract

-Culture supernatants of an antigen-stimulated long-term alloreactive T cell line, C.C3.11.75, contain a T-cell-replacing factor (TRF) activity for the B-cell response to antigen.
-These same supernatants show little activity in the T-cell growth assay or the costimulator assay.
-TRF activity was assayed by using spleen cells that were rigorously depleted of both T cells and macrophages.
-In this assay preparations containing interleukin 2 and supernatants from stimulated C.C3.11.75 cells are relatively inactive if added alone but show marked synergy when added together.
-We conclude that the C.C3.11.75 TRF activity is not due to interleukin 1 or to interleukin 2 but to a third factor provisionally designated as (DL)TRF.
+Culture supernatants of an antigen-stimulated long-term alloreactive [mouse] T cell line, C.C3.11.75, contain a T cell-replacing factor (TRF) activity for the B cell response to antigen.
+These same supernatants show little activity in the T cell growth assay or the costimulator assay.
+TRF activity was assayed by using spleen cells that were rigorously depleted of T cells and macrophages.
+In this assay, preparations containing interleukin 2 and supernatants from stimulated C.C3.11.75 cells are relatively inactive if added alone but show marked synergy when added together.
+The C.C3.11.75 TRF activity apparently is not due to interleukin 1 or to interleukin 2 but to a 3rd factor provisionally designated as (DL)TRF.
 This activity may be equivalent to the (late-acting) TRF described by Schimpl and Wecker.
-Evidence is presented suggesting that the helper activity (DL)TRF is a product of the T-cell line.
+The helper activity (DL)TRF is probably a product of the T cell line.